To book Anna Turney please contact your JLA Agent.

 Anna dreamed of representing her country as an Olympic snowboarder, but then broke her spine in a training accident.
 She reappraised her goals and learned to mono-ski, finishing sixth in Vancouver and fourth in Sochi.
 Anna talks about the journey, the fear of trying to ski again and the need for single-minded focus.
 Whilst friendly competition is key to team morale, she also explains how being beaten by less talented sportspeople is a great motivator.

-Anna Turney is a paralympic skier and member of the GB Winter Paralympic skiing team.
+Anna Turney is a paralympic skier and was a member of the most successful GB Winter Paralympic team to date.

 A passionate snowboarder, it was Anna’s dream to represent Great Britain at the Winter Olympics.
 However, the dream ended when, whilst training in Japan, Anna overshot a 30 foot tabletop (a steep sided up and down jump with a long flat middle section).
 The accident left Anna with a broken spine and facing life in a wheelchair.